Neurodiversity in cyber security continues to be a much discussed topic.

 Therefore isn’t it about time that we embrace neurodiversity within the cyber security industry and channel these skill sets to not only plug the industry skills gap but to also offer neurodivergent individuals positive employment and career opportunities on the right side of the law?

 Without doubt there is a wealth of untapped potential in hiring neurodivergent individuals.
+We welcome neurodiversity in cyber security within our business.
 Here at Infosec Partners we have a number of team members with differing neurological backgrounds.
 They are exceptional individuals, all brilliant at their jobs, all bringing their own uniqueness to our business.
 We certainly embrace the benefits that different minds and viewpoints offer.
 We are making a push to offer more neurodivergent individuals work experience, training programmes, support and opportunities within the cyber security industry.

 Thankfully we are not alone.
 The IASME consortium, who we recently developed the Maritime Cyber Baseline certification scheme with, have produced a guide for organisations wishing to include neurodivergent people in their workforce.
 They have also developed a training scheme for neurodiverse individuals in cyber security.

-With this week being World Autism Acceptance Week, and with neurodiversity being front of mind after last week’s arrest, we are asking others within the industry to be mindful of how they too can accept, support and embrace neurodivergent individuals within their businesses.
+With this week being World Autism Acceptance Week, and with neurodiversity in cyber security being front of mind after last week’s arrest, we are asking others within the industry to be mindful of how they too can accept, support and embrace neurodivergent individuals within their businesses.

 - IASME guide for those wishing to include neurodivergent people in their workforce